 If you or someone you love suffered serious injuries in an auto accident, you should be rightfully worried about how you are going to recover compensation from the uninsured or underinsured driver.
 At Needham Kepner & Fish LLP, we have more than 100 years of combined experience practicing personal injury law.
 We know how to deal with accidents involving uninsured and underinsured drivers.
 Call us at (408) 956-6949 or contact us online to schedule a free consultation.

 How Does Underinsured and Uninsured Insurance Coverage Work?

 By maintaining this insurance, you and your passengers are covered if an accident with an uninsured driver causes bodily injury.
 If you are in an accident with an underinsured driver and have underinsured motorist coverage (UIM), your own insurance company covers what the other driver’s policy does not.
 For example, if your medical costs are $30,000 and the other driver’s insurance covers only $15,000, your own underinsured-driver coverage pays the remaining $15,000.

 When you file an uninsured motorist claim with your insurance company, you suddenly become an adversary in your insurer’s eyes — even though you have been paying premiums to your insurer for this coverage for years.
-Our San Jose lawyers have practiced both defense and plaintiff’s personal injury law during their long careers, so we know the tactics auto insurance companies use to delay, deny and/or underpay claims.
+Our San Jose lawyers have practiced both defense and plaintiff’s personal injury law during their long careers, so we know the tactics California auto insurance companies use to delay, deny and/or underpay claims.

 How Will My Insurance Protect Me in a Hit and Run?